UbiquityDotNET/Ubiquity.NET.Versioning/docfx/build-tasks/index.md

 Version](http://csemver.org) (CSemVer).

 A CSemVer is unique for each CI build and always increments while still supporting official releases.
-In the real world there are often cases where there are additional builds that are distinct from official releases and CI builds.
-Including Local developer builds, builds generated from a Pull Request (a.k.a Automated buddy build).
-CSemVer doesn't explicitly define any format for these cases.
+However, in the real world, there are often cases where there are additional builds that are distinct from official releases and CI builds.
+These include local developer builds and builds generated from a Pull Request (a.k.a Automated buddy build).
+Neither SemVer, nor CSemVer explicitly define any format for these cases.
 So this library defines a pattern of versioning that is fully compatible with CSemVer and allows for the additional build types in a way that retains precedence having the least surprising consequences.
-In particular, local build packages have a higher precedence than CI or release versions if all other components of the version match.
-This ensures that what you are building includes the dependent packages you just built instead of the last one released publicly.
+In particular, local build versions have a higher precedence than CI or release versions if all other components of the version match.
+This ensures that what you are building includes the dependent components you just built instead of the last one released publicly.

 The following is a list of the version formats in descending order of precedence: